 Overview of CGF Golden Design Rules

-In 2020, CGF released two Golden Design Rules for packaging to help reduce the complexity of recycling processes while increasing recycling rates.
+Throughout 2020 and 2021, CGF released nine Golden Design Rules for packaging to help reduce the complexity of recycling processes while increasing recycling rates.
 Poor packaging design, problematic materials and excess packaging can all exacerbate recycling problems.

 Polyethylene Terephthalate (PET) is one of the most commonly used plastics for food, beverages, home applications and more.
 To increase the value in the recycling stream, CGF emphasizes the importance of using transparent and uncoloured PET or transparent blue or green.
 Beyond this, companies need to consider material choice, adhesives and size of sleeve/label to help create efficient recycling processes and reduce contamination.

 Another way to increase recyclability of plastic packaging is to remove problematic elements including: undetectable carbon black; PVC or PVDC; EPS or PS; PETG in rigid plastic packaging; and no oxo-degradable plastics.

 For flexible pack types, the goal is to have a maximum of 30% headspace or less across product categories (e.g., health & wellness, dry groceries, shelf stable foods, pet food, water & beverages, etc.).

 Use plastic overwrap only when necessary for categories including food (e.g., confectionary, canned and tinned food, beverages, etc.) and non-food (e.g., home care, personal care, etc.).

 This rule is dependent on regional design guidelines so packaging can be optimized for existing recycling programs, where possible.
 If packaging is not accepted by regional programs, steps should be taken to use transparent and uncoloured PET or transparent blue or green PET.
 Other steps include using minimal to moderate direct printing, ensuring materials and adhesives are not problematic for recycling, etc.